Quantitative Fisheries Center

 Area of Expertise:

 Population ecology, fisheries management, ecological modeling, conservation biology

 I am originally from the small coastal town of Portsmouth, New Hampshire, and grew up surrounded by fishing and fishermen.
 I completed my B.S at the University of Alabama in Marine Science and Biology, and worked on a project exploring the effects of endocrine-disrupting compounds from wastewater treatment effluent on the behavior of the mangrove rivulus.
-From there I headed west to work for the National Marine Fisheries Service as a North Pacific Groundfish Observer in the Bering Sea and Aleutian Islands of Alaska.
-After two and a half years, and many thousands of cod otoliths, I decided to return and further my interest in fisheries management by working towards my M.S at Michigan State.
+From there I headed to Alaska to work for the National Marine Fisheries Service as a North Pacific Groundfish Observer in the Bering Sea and Aleutian Islands.
+After two and a half years, and many thousands of cod otoliths later, I decided to come back to school and pursue an M.S. here at Michigan State University.

 My work aims to connect the large-scale climatic shifts in precipitation and water temperature in Great Lakes streams with the efficacy of sea lamprey migration barriers as a management strategy using a wide assortment of data types integrated into a Bayesian Network modeling structure.